Three cowboys herd hundreds of bison through Custer State Park at the annual Buffalo Roundup.

 • South Parking and Viewing: Head east on Wildlife Loop Road near Blue Bell campground.

-No matter if it is you first Buffalo Roundup or if you are a repeat visitor, here are some helpful tips and answers to questions you may have about the event.
+Whether you're a first-timer or a repeat visitor, here are some helpful tips and answers to common questions about the Custer State Park Buffalo Roundup.

-How many bison are there in the herd?
+How many bison are in the herd?

 Why are the bison rounded up?